james hardie siding

 • Not as premium-looking as Hardie or metal

-Fiber cement — especially James Hardie — is one of the best siding for homes thanks to its durability and ability to handle Canadian weather.
+Fibre cement, especially James Hardie, is a top siding choice for homes because of its durability and ability to handle Canadian weather.

 Pros